AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 # Omissions/assumptions

 - This process assumes that a user is adding objects to existing nodes within the Digital Library.
-Creating a new collection node requires modifying the output Workbench .csv file after this process.
+Creating a new collection node requires modifying the output Workbench .csv file after this process, and filling in the fields: field_resource_type ("Collection"), field_model ("Collection"), title, field_metadata_title.
+Then move ids up, and use parent_id to reference appropriate parents.
+Ask CDS for guidance on this.
 - Validate_Filled.py currently does not check for appropriate degree of padding of book page numbers (3 digits 1-999, 4 digits 1000-9999, etc).
 - There is currently no way to validate field entry against Islandora controlled vocabularies themselves unless they are explicitly downloaded into /CVs/ and code added to validate them (in Validate_Filled.py calling a function in validate.py)
 - mimetype is a future Workbench field, with a placeholder in default_specs.py variable extension_to_WB_field, and would need to be added to Create_Fillable.py